 In general, most of us recognize our stress levels exceed what is widely considered to be healthy.
 And yet, although we understand the importance of healthy behaviours like managing stress levels, eating right, getting enough sleep and exercise, challenges practicing these healthy behaviours are far too common.

 More often than not we are overwhelmed, too busy or simply lack of motivation, energy and time as the chief reasons for not being more physically active.
 This leaves us searching for a quick fix, which is why energy drinks are so most popular.
 Caffeine is the major ingredient in most energy drinks—a 24-oz energy drink may contain as much as 500 mg of caffeine (similar to that in four or five cups of coffee), it can leave you feeling jittery only later to be followed by a crash.
-There are other beneficial ways to naturally boost your energy – fast!
+There are other beneficial ways that can help to naturally boost your energy.

 Being tired is never normal.
 There is always a cause for fatigue, the secret is to find it.